DallingtonAsin/javafundamentals/README.md

 # javafundamentals
 Simple code snippets that you can look through to understand java programming concepts like inheritance, encapsulation, abstraction, polymorphism, exception handling, data structures (Arrays, linked lists, stack, queues and recursion).
-This package will always be updated with new code, so endevor to always check and clone this repository anytime!
+This repository will always be updated with new code, so endevor to always check and clone it anytime!

 NOTE PLEASE!!!!